 - Have some organization-related anecdotes or success stories to share?
-Share it as a Whatsapp voice message to your top 15 donors saying, “Here’s what you’ve enabled us to accomplish!”
+Share it as a short Whatsapp voice message to your top 15 donors saying, “Here’s what you’ve enabled us to accomplish!”

 - Keep track of your donors’ milestone events and send your good wishes.
 Know your donors’ birthdays?
 Find them out.
 Keep a stack of cards around so you can mail a nice note.

 - On a trip Israel/Makomos Kedoshos?
 Text your top donors, letting them know that you’ve davened for them at xyz place.